samipshrestha/pick-a-date/README.md

 USAGE

-	1. Just include date-picker.css and fonts.css and date-pick.js to your HTML file
+	1. Just include date-picker.css, fonts.css, animation.css and date-pick.js to your HTML file
 	2. Copy fonts folder to your project for custom fonts
 	3. Copy images folder to your project
 	4. Call datePick with your desired element selector